 Visit the government’s online passport service or go to a local post office and fill out forms with them.
 The Post Office offers a Check and Send Service to double check your application will go through.
 Since it’s not a simple passport reissue, it might be worth going into a branch.

-Getting a new passport will cost you £72.50 for a standard 32-page, or £85.50 for a jumbo 48-page book.
+Getting a new passport will cost you £75.50 for a standard 32-page, or £85.50 for a jumbo 48-page book online (Post Office prices are between £85-95).
 You can always leave it until your current passport goes out of date and needs renewing, if you’re comfortable travelling as the ‘old you’, that way you get the most use out of all of your passports.

 It is pricey but don’t let it stand in your way.